CharlesFrFr/era/README.md

 ## Disclaimer

+Not all features are implemented.

-This is not an official launcher, and is not affiliated with Era in any way.
+This is not an official launcher, and does not use _any_ assets made by Era.
+This does interact with it's API services and is not affiliated with it.
 This is simply a recreation of the launcher, with some improvements.